1982 Arizona Wildcats football team

 The 1982 Arizona Wildcats football team represented the University of Arizona in the Pacific-10 Conference (Pac-10) during the 1982 NCAA Division I-A football season.
 In their third season under head coach Larry Smith, the Wildcats compiled a 6–4–1 record (4–3–1 against Pac-10 opponents), finished in fifth place in the Pac-10, and outscored their opponents, 311 to 219.
 The team played its home games in Arizona Stadium in Tucson, Arizona.
-Despite a winning record, the Wildcats did not appear in a bowl game, as they self-imposed a postseason ban due to NCAA violations prior to Smith becoming coach in 1980 (see below).
+Despite being bowl-eligible with a winning record, the Wildcats did not appear in a bowl game, as they self-imposed a postseason ban due to NCAA violations prior to Smith becoming coach in 1980 (see below).

 Memorable highlights of the season included a big road win at Notre Dame and a huge upset of rival Arizona State which denied ASU a chance to potentially play in the Rose Bowl.

 The team's statistical leaders included Tom Tunnicliffe with 2,520 passing yards, Vance Johnson with 443 rushing yards, and Brad Anderson with 870 receiving yards.
 Linebacker Ricky Hunley led the team with 173 total tackles.

 Before the season

 Arizona completed the 1981 season with a 6–5 record, highlighted by a huge road upset victory over USC.
 The Wildcats entered 1982 with high hopes that they were contenders for the Pac-10 title, with fans crediting Smith for rebuilding the program.

 However, despite Smith rebuilding the team, the Wildcats have been embroiled in a scandal that happened in the late 1970s under Smith’s predecessor Tony Mason.
-Both the NCAA and the Pac-10 investigated and determined that Arizona operated a slush fund which involved Mason that paid players cash, which turned out to be fraudulent, and the Wildcats were put on probation as a result.
+Both the NCAA and the Pac-10 investigated and determined that Arizona operated a slush fund which involved Mason allegedly paying players cash, which turned out to be fraud, and the Wildcats were put on probation as a result.
 As NCAA sanctions were soon to be handed out, Arizona decided to self-impose a postseason ban for the 1982 season as punishment, which meant that they would become ineligible for the Pac-10 title and Rose Bowl appearance.
-The NCAA would eventually ban the Wildcats from bowl games in 1983 and 1984, respectively.
+The NCAA would eventually penalize the Wildcats as a result of the scandal and put them on probation, as well as handing the team bowl bans in 1983 and 1984, respectively.